MrSparklle/consuno-challenge-app/README.md

 ![](/public/screenshots/01.png)

 ## Features:
+- The app if responsive for web and mobile devices, it has a single media query at 576px.
 - Search for a company by typing into a search field.
 The search term gets matched only against the company name and the list of companies is filtered based on the search term in real time as the user is typing.
 - Filter the list using a set of checkboxes to include only those companies which offer a particular speciality (e.g. only Plumbing).
 - All unit tests are implemented with minimum 80% coverage, you can run it with `npm test -- --coverage --watchAll=false`